silkroadnomad/libp2p-relay/README.md

-# OrbitDB Starter
+# IPFS-Node-Infrastructure
 ## Description

-This project should be a good starting point for developing projects with OrbitDB.
+This project should be a good starting point for setting up an IPFS-Node with a couple of necessary components (e.g. secure websockets, WebRTC, Nginx, LetsEncrypt, Pinning Service etc.)

 1. We need an IPFS Node which is accessible by secure websockets (wss) if possible on a public reachable host.
 For that reason I updated, adapted and improved the howtos of:
 - WillSchenk ["Setting up an IPFS-node"](https://willschenk.com/articles/2019/setting_up_an_ipfs_node/)